1 July 2021 (updated annually)

 When you borrow to invest, your gains are magnified because the borrowed funds were used to get the gain.
 So, using our negative gearing example from above, if you borrow $100,000 and your investment appreciates by 10 per cent in the first year, you would be ahead $10,000 – less the $1,220 cashflow shortfall.
 It's a $8,780 gain.

 It works the same in reverse – with a 10 per cent fall in the first year resulting in a loss of $11,220.
 You need to understand the full range of possibilities with a gearing strategy.
 You should only invest in quality growth assets with potential for solid capital growth over the long term, because it is capital growth which drives a gearing strategy.
 For a negative gearing strategy to be successful, your investments need to generate – over the long term – sufficient capital growth to more than cover the total cashflow shortfall (after tax) as well as tax on the capital gain.

 Things to consider

 Tax on selling your investments: If you sell your investments for more than what you paid for them, you'll have a capital gains tax liability.
-This will be a maximum of 47 per cent.
+This may be taxed from 0 to a maximum of 47 per cent.
 But if your investments are held for 12 months or more, due to the capital gains tax discounting the amount of capital gains tax payable, will be halved.
 Another way to minimise this is by waiting to sell your investment until your tax rate is lower, such as when you retire.